u-blox/ubxlib_cellular_applications_xplr_iot/applications/tasks/README.md

  - STOP_TASK : Stops the task loop

 ## Topic : /\<IMEI>/SensorsControl
- - LOCATION_NOW : Request a location measurement to be made now and published to the cloud via MQTT
+ - MEASURE_NOW : Request a sensor measurement to be made now and published to the cloud via MQTT
  - START_TASK \[dwell time seconds] : Starts the task loop with the specified dwell time, or uses the default if missing
  - STOP_TASK : Stops the task loop